 Our goal: a better user experience

-The new release will be ready for you to download soon via Apple’s App Store or Google Play, and we hope you enjoy what we’ve created.
+The new release is now available to download via Apple’s App Store or Google Play, and we hope you enjoy what we’ve created.
 As always, our No. 1 goal is to make managing your money as easy as possible, so we hope you’ll contact us with any questions or concerns as you start using the new UBTgo mobile app.
 After all, at UBT, your money has people — real people who really care about helping you make the most of the tools in your toolbox.

 iPhone®, ApplePay®, Apple®, and App Store® are registered trademarks of Apple Inc.